Is being a billionaire as simple as having billions of dollars? What can being a billionaire buy you?

 Can you imagine what this world would be like if wealth didn’t have that inequality factor?

 5. The World’s Wealthiest Person Is Making $2,489 per Second.

-Jeff Bezos, founder of Amazon, generates twice as much money each second as the average working American makes in one week, according to billionaire statistics.
+Jeff Bezos, founder of Amazon, generates twice as much money each second as the average working American makes in one week.

 Bezos’ net worth is $117 billion, which is greater than the GDP of Costa Rica, Iceland, and Afghanistan combined.